Wellness Resources

 ACGME Wellness Resources

-• The ACGME has a tools and resources web page dedicated to physician well-being.
-Resources compiled to support local efforts to improve resident, fellow, and faculty well-being can be found here.
+• See their tools and resources page designed to support local efforts to improve resident, fellow, and faculty well-being.

-• The ACGME has launched a new suite of resources devoted to physician well-being, called AWARE.
-These resources focus primarily on individual strategies for cognitive skill-building.
+• ACGME's AWARE program focuses primarily on individual strategies for cognitive skill-building.
 AWARE includes a video workshop, an phone app, and two podcasts.
-Access the AWARE website here.

 AAMC Wellness Resources